mui/material-ui/docs/pages/blog/mui-product-comparison.md

 #### Key features

 - **Material Design:** Your app will look and feel excellent by default, thanks to our meticulous implementation of Material Design.
+It currently implements Material Design 2.
 - **Comprehensiveness:** with over 50 foundational components and counting, you've got everything you need to ship new features fast.
 - **Maturity:** Material UI's age and maturity rival that of React itself, with its origins spanning all the way back to 2014.
 - **Community:** Over 2,500 open-source contributors have made this library what it is today.